Stability-AI/sd3-ref/README.md

     - `t5xxl.safetensors` (google T5-v1.1-XXL, can grab a public copy)
     - `sd3_medium.safetensors` (or whichever main MMDiT model file)

+### Code Origin

+The code included here originates from:
+- Stability AI internal research code repository (MM-DiT)
+- Public Stability AI repositories (eg VAE)
+- Some unique code for this reference repo written by Alex Goodwin for Stability AI
+- Some code from ComfyUI internal Stability impl of SD3 (for some code corrections and handlers)
+- HuggingFace and upstream providers (for sections of CLIP/T5 code)

 ### Legal

 MIT License